CentreForDigitalHumanities/backbone-util/doc/internal-links.md

 This constructor is a view class, but for most intents and purposes, this fact may be regarded as an implementation detail.
 You just create a single instance without passing any arguments and keep that instance around.
 More about the instance in the next section.

-You *could* pass the [`el` option][bb-view-el] to the constructor in order to restrict the hyperlink-intercepting magic to a particular element, rather than having it everywhere on the page.
+You *could* pass the [`el` option][bb-view-el] to the constructor in order to restrict the hyperlink-intercepting functionality to a particular element, rather than having it everywhere on the page.
 In this case, there might be merit in having multiple instances as well.

 *Subclassing* the enabler class is unlikely to be useful.
 However, if you do, the `intercept` method is your most likely target of customization.